DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

                 - 📝first 3b/24-bits: Organizationally Unique Identifier (OUI) - denotes manufacturer
                 - last 3b/24-bits: unique to that interface
         - 🐤**MACsec**: MACsec (Media Access Control Security) operates at Layer 2 (Data Link Layer).
 MACsec is a security protocol that provides confidentiality, integrity, and origin authenticity for data at the Data Link Layer.
 It encrypts and authenticates packets between directly connected nodes (e.g., switches, routers) on a LAN, ensuring that even if data is intercepted at this level, it cannot be understood or tampered with. 📝802.1AE, also known as MACsec, is an Institute of Electrical and Electronics Engineers (IEEE) standard that provides confidentiality and integrity at the data link layer of the Open Systems Interconnection (OSI) model.
 MACsec adds additional headers to the frame that identify it has been protected with MACsec.
 MACsec provides Hop-to-Hop encryption or link encryption, not end-to-end encryption.
+        - 🐤CRC (Cyclic Redundancy Check) is used at the data link layer (Layer 2) for ensuring data integrity.
+CRC is a method used to detect errors in data transmission.
+It is commonly used in network protocols at the data link layer, such as Ethernet and Wi-Fi.
+It ensures that data frames sent over the network are not corrupted during transmission.
+When data is transmitted, a CRC value (a type of checksum) is calculated from the data and sent along with it.
+The receiving device recalculates the CRC value from the received data and compares it with the transmitted CRC.
+If they match, the data is considered intact; if not, an error is detected, and the data may be discarded or requested for retransmission.
         - 🐤**Address Resolution Protocol (ARP)**: operates at layer 2
         - Switches & bridges function at this layer
             - 💥**Switch** operates at Layer 2 (Data Link Layer): A switch is more sophisticated than a hub and can forward data based on MAC addresses.
 It uses these addresses to direct traffic to the appropriate device, reducing collisions and improving network efficiency.
 A switch generally does not send frames to interfaces where the traffic is not destined